archusXIV/mpv-playlists-manager/README.md

              |         |----------------> Gravity
              |--------------------------> Apply to the active window
 ```
-Requests and contributions are welcomed, have fun.
+Requests and contributions?
+Why not, have fun.

 # dependencies
 - [ffmpeg](https://ffmpeg.org/)